bDunph/Sculpture2_avr/README.md

-An audiovisual sculpture based on the mandelbuld fractal
+An audiovisual sculpture based on the mandelbulb fractal